Go-Maun/Keegan-Lawrance-User-Documentation/docs/Installing-CLion.md

 7. Welcome to CLion!<br/>
   After you finish setting up your CLion, you should see this window.<br/>
-  You now have access to CLion and it's features!
+  You now have access to CLion and it's features!<br/>
   ![IDE 6thPage](https://cdn.discordapp.com/attachments/694977588405469265/694995496720269363/unknown.png "IDE 6th page")
 <br/>